plibin/flute/README.md

 Config files to run FluTE simulations can be found in the configs directory.
 Scripts to start the FluTE simulator and interpret its output can be found in the scripts directory.

+The original FluTE source code is hosted at: https://github.com/dlchao/FluTE